Last Updated on Jul 27, 2023

 The keyboard can also be used as a mouse, it won’t be easy initially, but after some time, you’ll gain good speed to interact with the applications and items stored in the Mac.
 You can use Tab and Arrows keys to navigate between items and press the Space bar to select it by this setting.

-MacOS Users can use the Keyboard Tab key to move between control by default. or use the Up & Down arrow from Keyboard. and Activate Option (Toggle, Button, or Checkbox) using the Space bar.
+MacOS Users can use the Keyboard Tab key to move between control by default. or use the Up & Down arrow from the Keyboard.
+Activate the Option (Toggle, Button, or Checkbox) using the Space bar.

-If the keyboard key is not working then make sure, your mac is running on the latest version of macOS.
+If the keyboard key is not working, ensure your Mac runs on the latest macOS.
 Go to the Apple Logo > System Settings > General > Software Update.

 Force quit System settings (Command + Q) and Try again.